CBHS Health logo

 Top tips for keeping your eyes healthy

 • Always wear sunglasses outdoors in sunlight to protect your eyes from UV light.
-You may not
+You may not realise it, but your eyes can get sunburnt and suffer UV damage.

 • Wash your hands thoroughly before handling contact lenses.